deejoe/hfoss-wiki/firstflight.md

 ## IRC

-There is an IRC channel on irc.freenode.net for this course, called #rit-foss.
+There is an [IRC](IRC) channel on irc.freenode.net for this course, called #rit-foss.
-Join this channel and use it whenever you can.
-Communicating regularly in IRC factors into the FOSS Dev Practices component of your final grade.
+[Join this channel and use it](irc-exercise) whenever you can.
+Communicating regularly in IRC factors into the FOSS Dev Practices
+(daily) component of your final grade.

 IRC is one of the primary means of communication for a FOSS community, particularly for informal communication.